ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting: Experiments

 \section{Experiments}

-We study the effectiveness and accuracy of our self-supervised re-lighting approach on three benchmarks, demonstrating consistent improvements over the DA-V2 baseline across the established metrics, including a relative improvement up to 12.6\%.
+We study the effectiveness and accuracy of our self-supervised re-lighting approach on three benchmarks, demonstrating consistent improvements over the DA-V2 and DA3 baselines across established metrics, including a relative error improvement of up to 11.4\% and a normal map improvement of $14.7\%$.
 Fig.~\ref{fig:qualitative} shows exemplary cases that are improved by removing noise from flat areas and adding missing details.
 Additional results are shown in the supplemental document.

-\paragraph{Baselines.} We utilize the small variant of the DA-V2 architecture as our base model, which is one of the most popular monocular relative depth estimation methods.
-Besides various baseline variants using only parts of our contributions, we also compare against a simple Shape from Shading implementation, to demonstrate the advantage of re-lighting rather than photometric reconstruction.
+\parag{Baselines.} We utilize the small variant of the DA-V2 architecture as our base model, which is one of the most popular monocular relative depth estimation methods.
+Besides various baseline variants that use only parts of our contributions, we also compare against a simple Shape-from-Shading implementation to demonstrate the advantage of re-lighting over photometric reconstruction.

-\paragraph{Implementation Details.} For all experiments, input images are first resized, maintaining their original aspect ratio, such that at least one side measures 518 pixels, to match the training resolution of the DA-V2 model.
+\parag{Implementation Details.} For all experiments, input images are first resized, maintaining their original aspect ratio, such that at least one side measures 518 pixels to match the training resolution of the DA-V2 model.
 Before applying Stable Diffusion, the images are further zero-padded if they have a non-square aspect ratio and resized to 512 $\times$ 512.